Cloud-Architects/awsenclave/README.md

 ## Security considerations

 1. The project requires [vsockj](https://app.circleci.com/pipelines/github/Cloud-Architects/vsockj) binary file to work.
 To be able to review the resulting file, it's recommended to build the binary library, from [vsockj-native](https://github.com/Cloud-Architects/vsockj/tree/main/vsockj-native).
 2. The AWS Enclaves use Docker to create an image used to run an enclave.
-That can be problematic on Windows machines developers can use Docker Engine to break Windows security.
+That can be problematic on Windows machines as developers can use Docker Engine to break Windows security.